Is There A Tabernacle In Heaven?

 So please bear with me for a short while and we'll see how the tabernacle and temple fit in to our lives now.

-We are told in Scripture to guard our hearts with thoroughness: “Guard your heart with all diligence, for from it flow springs of life” (Prov 4:23).
+We are told in Scripture to guard our hearts: “Guard your heart with all diligence, for from it flow springs of life” (Prov 4:23).
 Jesus spoke of the importance of our hearts, not meaning our physical hearts, but the central essence of our being.
 “For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, and slander” (Matt 15:19).

 Christ will cleanse out hearts and sweep them clean, but let’s take great care: “When an impure spirit comes out of a person, it goes through arid places seeking rest and does not find it.
 Then it says, ‘I will return to the house I left.’
 When it arrives, it finds the house swept clean and put in order” (Luke 11:24–25).
 Yes, Jesus will sweep the temple of our heart and render it “clean”.
 A place fit for the Lord of heaven and earth to dwell in.